MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science.md

 ## Load data into a dataframe

-Now you're ready to run code that loads the data into a *dataframe* and uses it to train a model.
+Now you're ready to run code to prepare data and train a model.
+To work with data, you'll use *dataframes*.
 Dataframes in Spark are similar to Pandas dataframes in Python, and provide a common structure for working with data in rows and columns.

 1. In the **Add lakehouse** pane, select **Add** to add a lakehouse.
 1. Select **Existing lakehouse** and select **Add**.
 1. Select the lakehouse you created in a previous section.
 1. Expand the **Files** folder so that the CSV file is listed next to the notebook editor.
-1. In the **...** menu for **churn.csv**, select **Load data** > **Spark**.
+1. In the **...** menu for **churn.csv**, select **Load data** > **Pandas**.
 A new code cell containing the following code should be added to the notebook:

     ```python
+    import pandas as pd
+    # Load data into pandas DataFrame from "/lakehouse/default/" + "Files/churn.csv"
-    df = spark.read.format("csv").option("header","true").load("Files/churn.csv")
+    df = pd.read_csv("/lakehouse/default/" + "Files/churn.csv")
-    # df now is a Spark DataFrame containing CSV data from "Files/churn.csv".
     display(df)
     ```